-The hot springs was accidentally discovered in 1939 during the construction of the All-American Canal.
+The hot springs were accidentally discovered in 1939 during the construction of the All-American Canal.
 Workers drilled down a well to obtain water to use for concrete mixes and suddenly released a 305 feet geyser of scalding water.
-Since this rich-mineral water could not be used for the construction work, the geothermal springs was capped and, finally, abandoned.
+Since this rich-mineral water could not be used for the construction work, the geothermal springs were capped and, finally, abandoned.

 Over time, the spring's water from the underground reservoir broke the concrete well and found its way through the desert.
-(Desert Magazine, August, 1956, Page 18).
+(Desert Magazine, August 1956, Page 18).
 Because of the high mineral and carbon dioxide content of the water, similar to European spa and Yellowstone National Park, this area became extremely popular in the 1950s and was named "Little Yellowstone".
-In short period of time the hot springs had been transformed into the bathing oasis in the middle of the California desert.
+In short period of time, the hot springs had been transformed into a bathing oasis in the middle of the California desert.

-Today, Glamis North Hot Springs offers 17 spots where you can enjoy healing benefits of mineral water including 14 fill-and-drain hot tubs, two swimming pools and one therapy pool.
+Today, Glamis North Hot Springs offers a few spots where you can enjoy the healing benefits of mineral water including 14 fill-and-drain hot tubs, two swimming pools, and one therapy pool.

-The hot springs flows out of the earth’s core at the scalding temperature into a large cooling tank.
+The hot springs flow out of the Earth’s core at the scalding temperature into a large cooling tank.
 After the water is cooled, it is channeled into hot tubs and pools.
-Due to a unique system which allows water to flow through at a fast rate, no chemical treatment is required.
+Due to a unique system that allows water to flow through at a fast rate, no chemical treatment is required.
 There are two barrel-like steam saunas near the swimming pool.

 Besides soaking and swimming, Glamis offers a variety of activities, including hiking and riding ATVs out on the sand dunes, old mines, and bat caves.
 Sassy’s Outback Café is open Friday through Sunday and on Holidays for breakfast, lunch, and dinner.
 A store and recreation rooms are available.

-Glamis North Hot Springs is a very quiet and relaxing place that provide you an excellent opportunity to relax in the open air geothermal baths while enjoying peaceful serenity and spectacular sunsets in the California desert.
+Glamis North Hot Springs is a very quiet and relaxing place that provides you an excellent opportunity to relax in the open-air geothermal baths while enjoying peaceful serenity and spectacular sunsets in the California desert.